 A reduction in hair growth could also be the reason behind your thinning hair.
-On average, we shed about 100 hairs 1 per day, which might sound a lot, but the human head is estimated to have around 100,000 hairs at any one time, although this varies considerably depending on factors such as age and genetics.
-A recent study published in Science magazine2 has suggested that the stem cells responsible for stimulating the production of new hair may, over time, be altered and turn into skin cells (called epidermal keratocytes), which are then shed with the rest of the skin.
-Scarring can also prevent new hair growth, as well as scalp conditions.
+We shed about 100 hairs per day, which might sound a lot, but the human head is estimated to have around 100,000 hairs at any one time, although this varies considerably depending on factors such as age and genetics.

 Is your hair really thinning or is it actually falling out?
 Literal hair loss, where pre-existing hairs fall out before they should naturally, can be due to several reasons.
-Medical treatments (chemotherapy) and conditions such as alopecia can be behind the phenomenon, and research also suggests that nutritional deficiencies3 could be the cause of hair falling out.
-The pulling out of hair, or consistent tension on the hair itself has also been connected4 with losing hair as a result of weakened follicles that hold the hair in place.
+Medical treatments (chemotherapy) and conditions such as alopecia can be behind the phenomenon.
+The pulling out of hair, or consistent tension on the hair itself has also been connected with losing hair as a result of weakened follicles that hold the hair in place.

 If your hair's thinner appearance is due to a change in texture (weaker, finer-feeling hair), hair falling out or a reduction in new hair growth, here's what you should try!
 The first step is to reduce, if not stop entirely, harsh styling that pulls at the head.
 Aggressive brushing and hairstyles that create tension on the scalp may be causing excess hair loss and damaging your hair-producing follicles.

 A way of supporting the growth of new hair could be a great excuse for some pamper time...
-Research5 suggests that regular scalp massages stimulate blood circulation and in turn promote the development of healthy new hair fibres.
-A head massage will also help the production of natural oils, which moisturise the hair shaft, keeping hair smooth, supple and shiny and reducing dryness, split ends and breakages.
+Regular scalp massages can help stimulate circulation and in turn promote the development of healthy new hair fibres.
+A head massage also helps the production of natural oils, which moisturise the hair shaft, keeping hair smooth, supple and shiny and reducing dryness, split ends and breakages.

 Tailored haircare could leave "why is my hair thinning?" a question of the past.
 The Serioxyl haircare collection by L'Oréal Professionnel has been formulated to help thicken and lift thinning hair.
-Try the Serioxyl Denser leave-in hair spray on a daily basis for three months, and see your hair thicken and regain its healthy volume.
-For dry, thinning hair, the Serioxyl Denser Hair Gélée is a hydrating serum that can also be used every day for three months to restore thicker, denser-looking hair.
+Try the Serioxyl Denser leave-in hair treatment on a daily basis for three months, which can help improve hair density.

 If you've noticed your hair thinning, make an appointment with your local L'Oréal Professionnel hair stylist, who will help determine the clause and choose the best course of treatment.
 Trust the experts!